 Here’s the point: the highway is filled with adventure when you’re going someplace you’re excited about, but it’s not exciting at all, and in fact, can feel rather desperate, when you’re stuck and see yourself getting nowhere.

 GPS of Your Heart?

 Where’s your GPS leading you?
+Have you even paid attention to it lately?
 What are the yearnings held within the depth of your soul whispering to you?
 Will you listen to them or will you reason with them for why they aren’t practical…logical…sensible…?
-Will you be content living with a destination conceived in your brain over one conceived in the belly of your soul, which makes your heart beat with passion and excitement?
+Will you be content living with a destination conceived in your brain over one conceived in the belly of your soul that makes your heart beat with passion?